co-de-er123/TrafficSenseAI/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for details.
+Please

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

-## 📧 Contact

-For questions or support, please open an issue or contact [your-email@example.com](mailto:your-email@example.com)

 ---